Going To College With a Learning Disability

 This article will give you the steps you need to take to get into college with a learning disability and explore the types of accommodations you should expect once you get there.

 Having a learning disability can make school difficult, so thinking about getting into college can be daunting.
-In order to achieve your goal of going to college with a learning disability, there are a few steps you can take that can make the process easier.
+To achieve your goal of going to college with a learning disability, there are a few steps you can take that can make the process easier.

 This article will guide you through the different steps needed to successfully be admitted into college with a disability and describe the types of help you might be able to take advantage of.